What is the Minnesota franchise tax?

 Tax calculation

-Calculating Minnesota corporate tax starts with your federal taxable income and then adds state-specific twists that might catch you off guard.
+Calculating Minnesota corporate tax starts with your federal taxable income and then adds state-specific adjustments that might catch you off guard.

 Begin with federal taxable income, then apply Minnesota modifications that add or subtract items the state treats differently.
 Once you have Minnesota-modified taxable income, apportion it if you operate in multiple states.
 Minnesota uses a single-sales-factor formula, so only your Minnesota receipts matter: